scalanlp/nak/README.md

 ## What's inside

 Nak currently provides implementations for k-means clustering and supervised learning with logistic regression and support vector machines.
-Other algorithms will be added soon, especially due to the planned merger of [breeze.learn](https://github.com/scalanlp/breeze/tree/master/learn) with Nak.
-(See [the ScalaNLP roadmap](https://github.com/scalanlp/breeze/wiki/ScalaNLP-Roadmap) for details.)
+Other models and algorithms that were formerly in [breeze.learn] are now in Nak.

-See [the Nak wiki](https://github.com/scalanlp/nak/wiki) for (some preliminary) documentation.
+See [the Nak wiki](https://github.com/scalanlp/nak/wiki) for (some preliminary and unfortunately sparse) documentation.

-The latest stable release of Nak is 1.1.3.
+The latest stable release of Nak is 1.2.0.
 Changes from the previous release include:

-* Enabled the hashing trick to be used for linear models.
-See nak.data.HashedExampleIndex and nak.data.HashedFeatureMap.
+* breeze-learn pulled into Nak
-* PCA now supported directly in Nak for dimensionality reduction w/ kmeans.
+* K-means from breeze-learn and Nak merged.
-* All OpenNLP Maxent code purged from Nak.
+* Added locality sensitive hashing

 See the [CHANGELOG](https://github.com/scalanlp/nak/wiki/CHANGELOG) for changes in previous versions.